Epidemiology Faculty Research

 • The activities of the Clinical Trials & Methods group contribute to all areas of emphasis, specializing in design and conduct of studies, including observational and interventional, and statistical methods.

-• The EDC hosts the Clinical and Translational Science Institute (CTSI) Design, Biostatistics, and Epidemiology (DBE) Core providing data management and analysis support and consultation to researchers.
+• The EDC hosts the Clinical and Translational Science Institute (CTSI) Biostatistics, Epidemiology and Research Design (BERD) Core providing data management and analysis support and consultation to researchers.
 Services include: grant application development and the pairing of researchers with statistical collaborators.
 It also hosts a Journal Club.

 Global Health Epidemiology